 I love Maca Root and I have promoted it heaps on this blog, so I thought I better tell you what I have discovered about it recently.
 A few weeks back, I had a few women email me and describe that they had experienced worse pain after going on Maca Root.
 I found this incredibly hard because Maca Root had given me nothing but good results.
 I couldn’t figure it out and started to get quite concerned that I had recommended something that was perhaps not beneficial to all of us with endometriosis and that it might actually be causing some women harm—which is so not what this blog is about!

-So, my research began to find out why this could be or if in fact there was a side-effect to taking Maca Root, which I wasn’t aware of.
+So, in my research I began to find out why this could be or if in fact there was a side effect to taking Maca Root, which I wasn’t aware of.
 If you are not familiar with this plant, please read this article I did on it a while ago.

-So, now we understand a little about why Maca and other stuff don’t mix well, we kinda need to decide which way to go on this one.
-Personally, I love my Maca and will probably stick with that.
-If I decide to explore any Chinese Medicine or anything else….I will make a point of stopping my Maca supplements first!
+So, now we understand why Maca Root and other stuff don’t mix well, we need to decide which way to go on this one.
+Personally, I love my Maca Root and will probably stick with that.
+If I decide to explore any Chinese Medicine or anything else, I will make a point of stopping the Maca Root supplements first!

 Did you have an adverse reaction from Maca Root?
 Were you taking phytoestrogens at the time?
 Would love to hear your experiences.